Avoid Crime and Tuk Tuk Scams in Cambodia

 Here are a few tips that will help you to avoid becoming a target for the local criminals.
 While these might seem fairly obvious, they should get you thinking a little sharper.

-How to Avoid Crime and Tuk Tuk Scams in Cambodia
+How to Avoid Crime in Cambodia

 So, you’re out in the crowded streets of Phnom Penh, trying to enjoy the sights of the captivating city, but you’re locals are constantly approaching you, trying to sell you stuff you don’t want.
 Although selling over-priced merchandise (or pestering relatively wealthy tourists) isn’t a crime, some find it really annoying.